jonseymour/osx-loopback/README.md

 I encountered these issues while using a boot2docker VM that was built with boot2docker v0.7.1.
 Later versions of boot2docker initialize a host-only interface and recommend use of a port on this interface for connectivity purposes.

-Connections via
-the host-only interface are not susceptible to the issue since the connection from the docker client is actually terminated by the docker VM rather than by the Virtual Box port-forwarding logic.
+Connections via the host-only interface are not susceptible to the issue since the connection from the docker client is actually terminated by the docker VM rather than by the Virtual Box port-forwarding logic.

-So, an effective workaround to this issue is simply to avoid connecting to the forwarded port on the local loopback interface and instead use the docker port on the host-only interface. (e.g. something like tcp://192.168.58.103:2375 instead of tcp://localhost:2375)
+So, an effective workaround to this issue is simply to avoid connecting to a forwarded port on local interface and instead use the host-only interface to the guest.
+In the case of boot2docker, this means something like tcp://192.168.58.103:2375 instead of tcp://localhost:2375)

 #Problem tickets#